KatyRoffe/reading-notes/class-03.md

 All boxes have borders whether visible or invisible.
 * Borders separate the edge of one box from another
 * Margins sit outside of the edge of the border and create gaps between them
-* Padding is the spave between the border and the contents of a box
+* Padding is the space between the border and the contents of a box
 * Margins and padding help add space between the block items on a page
 * Border width, style, and color can all be modified through CSS
 * The `display` element can turn an inline element into a block-level element and allow room for additional types of formatting